studiopress/genesis-simple-menus/readme.txt

 === Genesis Simple Menus ===
-Contributors: wpmuguru, nathanrice, studiopress
+Contributors: wpmuguru, nathanrice, studiopress, marksabbath
 Tags: genesis,genesiswp,studiopress,menu,navigation
 Requires at least: 4.4.2
-Tested up to: 4.8.3
+Tested up to: 5.1.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1

 With Genesis, Simple Menus allows you to select a WP menu for secondary navigation on posts, pages, categories, tags or custom taxonomies.

 == Description ==

 This plugin allows you to assign WordPress navigation menus to the secondary navigation menu within the Genesis Theme Framework on a per post, per page, or per tag/category archive basis.
 The per post, page, category or tag setting overrides whatever menu setting you have in your Genesis Theme setting.
 It does require that you have your Secondary Navigation enabled in your Genesis Theme Settings.

 [The Author](http://ronandandrea.com/)